101 NYC Engagement Photo Locations

 26. Dumbo

 This little part of Dumbo is my personal favorite.
-It’s the closest to Manhattan Bridge and it’s so quiet over here because all the tourists and tend to head over to the busier parts like near the carousel and Brooklyn Bridge!
+It’s the closest to Manhattan Bridge, and it’s so quiet over here because all the tourists tend to head to the busier parts near the carousel and Brooklyn Bridge!

 28. 1 Hotel Brooklyn Bridge Rooftop

 I also love coming up to 1 Hotel Brooklyn Bridge rooftop when it’s nice out.
-There are also epic sunsets that happen over the horizon that make for perfect engagement photos!
+There are also epic sunsets over the horizon that make for perfect engagement photos!

 29. Pebble Beach